2023 Lilac Sale - SOLD OUT

 The Lombard Garden Club provides habitats for our endangered pollinators.
 The Lilacia Park Butterfly Garden and the Sheldon Peck Homestead Garden are full of pollinator-friendly plants.
 Both gardens have received prestigious local and National awards.

 We encourage our members to plant milkweed and native plants to promote pollinator breeding and feeding in Illinois.
-We have worked with the Milkweed for Monarchs initiative.
-The club partners with the DuPage Monarch Project and is participating in the Monarch Joint Venture.
+The club partners with the Dupage Monarch Project and is participating in the Monarch Joint Venture.

 Recycling